Keviro/community-server-docs/Writerside/topics/support.md

 </tab>
 <tab title="Report" id="report-ticket-english">

-If you want to report a player, who stole items, or has damaged buildings, open a report ticket.
+If you want to report a player who stole items or damaged buildings, please open a report ticket.

 > Please fill out this form **completely**.
 > Describe your problem as precisely as possible.